bigskysoftware/_hyperscript/www/docs.md

 <output>--</output>
 {% endexample %}

 It may be equivalent, but it doesn't read as nicely does it?

 That's why hyperscript supports the `it` symbol as well.

-Another funny thing you might have noticed is the `the` in this hyperscript.
+Another funny thing you might have noticed is the appearnce of `the` in this script.

 `the` is whitespace before any expression in hyperscript and can be used to make your code read more nicely.

-For example, if we wanted to use `result` rather than it, we could update our use of `result` to be `the result`, which reads more nicely:
+For example, if we wanted to use `result` rather than it, we would writ it `the result` instead, which reads more nicely:

 {% example "The" %}
 <button _="on click increment :x then put the result into the next <output/>">